The Bar-Steward Sons of Val Doonican: Live shows

-The band have played over 1,200 shows to date, and proclaim on their website that they are "The hardest-working comedy band in the UK".
+The band have played over 1350 shows to date, and proclaim on their website that they are "The hardest-working comedy band in the UK".

-The band's present day live shows range from full band shows, to duo shows by Scott & Björn, to solo acoustic shows by Scott.
-The band are regulars on the UK festival scene, and have also supported a number of diverse acts including Levellers, Chas & Dave, Roy Wood, John Otway, Fairport Convention, Eliza Carthy, Tony Christie, The Flaming Lips and The Darkness.
+The band's live shows range from full band shows, to solo acoustic shows by Scott Doonican.
+The band are regulars on the UK festival scene, and have also supported a number of diverse acts including Levellers, Chas & Dave, Roy Wood, John Otway, Fairport Convention, Manic Street Preachers, Eliza Carthy, Tony Christie, The Flaming Lips and The Darkness.

-Shows are often enhanced by audience participation and various set-pieces, such as the addition of occasional guest appearances from 6 ft 9in tall Tom Large dressed as The Devil for their version of "The Devil Went Darn To Barnsley" (where The Devil dares Björn to beat his fiddle playing, the forfeit being Björn's soul) and Scott crowd surfing to the bar and back to get and bring back a pint of beer; at several large festival shows, including Fairport's Cropredy Convention, Glastonbury Festival, Beautiful Days and Bearded Theory, Scott has used a rubber dinghy for this part of the show.
+Band shows are often enhanced by audience participation and various set-pieces.

 The band regularly invite other musicians to play with them.
 At Fairport's Cropredy Convention in August 2018, former Fairport Convention multi-instrumentalist Maartin Allcock, complete with Doonican-style tank-top, joined them for the finale on bass guitar, at Beautiful Days 2017 they were joined by Eliza Carthy, and at Whitwell Festival of Music in 2015, they were joined by Graham Oliver guitarist and founding member of Yorkshire heavy metal band Saxon.
-Scott also joined Oliver/Dawson Saxon on stage that same evening, brandishing a banjulele for Saxon song Wheels Of Steel (which the Doonicans covered as a hidden track on their 2017 album, Ave It : Bold As Brass), and again at the band's own 'Doonifest' in October 2019.
+Scott also joined Graham Oliver's Saxon on stage that same evening, brandishing a banjulele for Saxon song Wheels Of Steel (which the Doonicans covered as a hidden track on their 2017 album, 'Ave It : Bold As Brass), and again at the band's own 'Doonifest' in October 2019.